top of page

 Most cases of constipation can be managed with simple lifestyle and dietary changes.
 Here’s how to get relief:

 • Increase Fiber Intake: Foods like bran, whole grains, fruits, and vegetables can help.
-Fiber supplements are also a good option and can provide additional benefits like lowering cholesterol and reducing the risk of colon polyps.
+Fiber supplements are also a good option such Metamucil and Benafiber (available over the counter)

 • Exercise Regularly: Physical activity promotes healthy digestion.